MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/Storage/Azure.Storage/v2.8.0/Azure.Storage.md

 Gets the stored access policy or policies for an Azure storage table.

 ### [New-AzureStorageAccountSASToken](New-AzureStorageAccountSASToken.md)
-Creates an SAS token.
+Creates an account-level SAS token.

 ### [New-AzureStorageBlobSASToken](New-AzureStorageBlobSASToken.md)
-Generates an SAS token for an Azure storage blob.
+Generates a SAS token for an Azure storage blob.

 ### [New-AzureStorageContainer](New-AzureStorageContainer.md)
 Creates an Azure storage container.